 Skillshare is another microlearning platform that users can sign up to take or teach classes on various topics.
 Unfortunately, skillshare is not free.
-Skillshare is good for individuals who want to learn new skills but may not be the best platform for companies looking for an online employee training software.
+Skillshare is good for individuals who want to learn new skills but may not be the best platform for companies looking for a computer based training software.

 Skillshare is suitable for teachers trying to find a platform from which they can share their skills and knowledge while earning and growing their online following.
 Skillshare classes are usually 30 to 40 minutes in length and are pre-recorded by professionals such as yourself.

 This paid teaching tool caters to creators like yourself who want to connect in an inspiring way with their audience.
 With the student’s user interface already in place, you would only need to focus on creating your content.